scakc/Bayesian-RRS-Models/README.md

 Note : optimizer.py is taken from pytorch default library and is used for implementing dynamic version Adam optimizer for stochastic gumbel-softmax layers

 APIC Net is a Bayesian Nueral Network modelling currently being developed using RRS VI.

+Note : Some files still are under construction don't use them yet.